 Is she asking for the California court to issue a new child support order that is different from the Idaho order or is she asking for the California court to enforce the Idaho child support order?
 Since your divorce and child support were handled by the Idaho courts and your ex wife and children...Read more »

 Whether you are entitled to any portion of your stepmother's estate depends on facts that you did not share in your post.
 Did your stepmother have a will or a trust?
 Did your stepmother live in Texas?
-Unless the estate is administered under CA law, a California attorney would most likely not get...Read more »
+Unless the estate is administered under CA law, a California attorney would most likely...Read more »

 Child support is based on the time share (i.e., time each parent spends with the children) and respective incomes.
 Earning capacity is also considered in child support calculations, which means that the court, under certain circumstances, can impute income to a parent who purposely is...Read more »

-So he is the one taking care of her most of the days.the judge rule 5days on him & 2 days w/me.but my daughter dont want to stay with him,so i took her and get somebody to watch her while im working at night.were going to have another trial for support,& my lawyer said he dont want to settle for...
+So he is the one taking care of her most of the days.the judge rule 5days on him & 2 days w/me.but my daughter dont want to stay with him,so i took her and get somebody to watch her while im working at night.were going to have another trial for support,& my lawyer said he dont want to...
 Read more »

 What you are talking about is not a deed issue.
 If you bought a house in CA you are the owner and your name is on the deed, not the lender or servicer.
 What you are talking about is a question of who owns the note for your loan.
 The fact that there were multiple servicing companies does not mean...Read more »

 I would highly recommend that you retain an attorney to handle your chapter 13 bankruptcy case as it involves preparing a proposed payment plan and many chapter 13 cases fail because the trustee can't approve the proposed payment plan.
-Obviously, without knowing your particular circumstances, it...Read more »
+Obviously, without knowing your particular circumstances,...Read more »

 My lender for my home can not prove they own my loan. so i was told to file bankrupcy then an advisary or a quit title. another person has told me to file preservation of interest instead. any input as to what you know about this would help. thank you.